newrelic/opensource-website/README.md

 ![Architecture](assets/images/opensource-website_architecture.png)

+#### Design Choice: Project stats automation commits will appear out of sync

+Every few hours as based on [this configuration](https://github.com/newrelic/opensource-website/blob/develop/.github/workflows/ci.yml#L4), a GitHub Action automation fires to rebuild the [stats content](https://github.com/newrelic/opensource-website/tree/develop/src/data/project-stats) of this site for each project.

+That automation does a few things:

+1. Retrieve the latest stats from GitHub for each project registered in the [projects](https://github.com/newrelic/opensource-website/tree/develop/src/data/projects) directory using the GitHub v3 and v4 API's
+2. Write that data to the [staging/develop branch](https://github.com/newrelic/opensource-website/tree/develop/)
+3. Selectively write the [develop](https://github.com/newrelic/opensource-website/tree/develop/) commit to the [production/master branch](https://github.com/newrelic/opensource-website/tree/master)
+4. Kick off builds to both the [staging](https://staging-opensource.newrelic.com) and [production](https://opensource.newrelic.com) environments **without** revisioning the sites

+This was chosen so that functional changes in the [develop](https://github.com/newrelic/opensource-website/tree/develop/) branch could be tested, reviewed and merged intentionally while automated content updates would be kept up-to-date in both branches.

+The consequence of that workflow is that the commit to the [develop](https://github.com/newrelic/opensource-website/tree/develop/) branch is not the same identifier that its merge to [master](https://github.com/newrelic/opensource-website/tree/master).
+In the case of a PR, from [staging](https://github.com/newrelic/opensource-website/tree/develop/) to [production](https://github.com/newrelic/opensource-website/tree/master), the commit histories will appear (in those areas) out of sync, without generating a merge conflict.

+This isn't optimal, but it's the choice the original maintainers made.
+Feel free to criticize (and suggest a better solution) in an [issue](https://github.com/newrelic/opensource-website/issues).

 ### Build and Deploy

 This project utilizes Amplify for the hosting environment, and we've decided to employ a modified GitFlow workflow for branch management.
 This allows us to drive our staging and production sites from branches.